-i) Regular C.E. faculty who are laid off after March 31, 2001 shall be eligible for severance provisions in Article 7.07 of the Union agreement based on FTE service accumulated after September 1, 1999.
+i) Regular CPS faculty who are laid off shall be eligible for severance provisions in Article 7.07 of the collective agreement based on FTE service accumulated after September 1, 1999.
 Faculty who receive severance pay will lose their right of recall in (d) above.